 It is an important step for an Enterprise Architect to move from purely technical and solution architecture to one where they have an important role to play in decision-making in the organisation through Strategic Architecture.

-Business capabilities are then determined for the strategic architecture being developed for instance Agility would be required to deliver rapid solutions for the changing customers' needs for a Cloud Strategy.
-Business Capabilities are vital for any strategic architecture document as it resonates with the business area and can be overlayed with Technology Capabilities to also resonate with ICT professionals.
+Strategic outcomes are then determined for the strategic architecture being developed for instance Agility would be required to deliver rapid solutions for the changing customers' needs for a Cloud Strategy.
+Strategic outcomes are vital for any strategic architecture document as it resonates with the business area and can be aligned to the Technology Capabilities that resonate with ICT professionals.
 Capability Driven Architectures are more likely to be successful as they seek out what is really required.

 Principles are applicable to the topic for instance with Business Intelligence a principle could state that data is to be stored once in single sources of truth repositories for whole of organisation use.